bakedchickengames/reformatnousb/README.md

 # Reformatnousb
-Reformat from another partition without usb
+Reformat from another partition without usb, skim through this doc for a general understanding of how to get this done.

 ## General overview, links and explanations
 [DISM](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism?view=windows-11)